Gullane Entertainment: Purchase by HIT Entertainment

 After approximately two years of negotiation, in July 2002, HIT Entertainment agreed to purchase Gullane Entertainment for £139 million.
 It was unknown if CCI Entertainment was effected by the purchase.

 On 18 September 2002, before HIT's purchase, Gullane's distribution deal with Tell-Tale for Ella and Sprogs fell through, with the rights reverting to Tell-Tale.

 After the purchase

-In January 2003, Britt Allcroft announced she had resigned as a board director at HIT Entertainment in order to focus her work on her new company Britt Allcroft Productions and Peter Urie was appointed Group Head of Production to replace her.
+In January 2003, Britt Allcroft announced she had resigned as a board director at HIT Entertainment to focus her work on her new company Britt Allcroft Productions and Peter Urie was appointed Group Head of Production to replace her.

 In March 2003, CCI Entertainment announced they had ended their partnership with HIT, purchasing out their shares in the company, as well as most of Gullane's catalogue.
 The shows CCI reacquired were put into the company's CCI Releasing subsidiary.

 In October 2007, HIT put the rights to both Mumfie and Sooty up for sale.
 Britt Allcroft reacquired Magic Adventures of Mumfie in March 2008, while Richard Cadell would purchase the Sooty franchise and brand in June 2008.

 In February 2008, HIT sold the Guinness World Records brand and franchise to Ripley Entertainment.